istrategylabs/isl-dogs/UX-Focus-Requirements.md

 </div>
 ```

-Any markup you put inside this `<div>` will automatically be used as a template for every photo from the API (the photos should appear on page load).
+Any markup you put inside this `<div>` will automatically be used as a template for every photo from the API (the photos should appear on page load, and the string `{{ url }}` will always be replaced by the image URL).
 You can add any markup inside this template that you like, and add styles in `static/style.css`.

 1. Each photo should be accompanied by the following UI elements:
    - A button to "like" the dog